unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 ---
 ### ● ShadingGradeMap Workflow

-These items are UTS2’s high spec ShadingGradeMap workflow.
+These items are UTS’s high spec ShadingGradeMap workflow.
 This workflow with a **Shading Grade Map** can control the sharpness and intensity of shadows in relation to the lighting.
 This map allows you to set shadows of any shape and in any place you like, regardless of geometry or vectors.
 Compared to Position Maps, in addition to placing shadows, Shading Grade Maps can also adjust how shadows look depending on the way the light hits them.